-If you are a fan of maple, you have to try these easy Maple Cookies.
-They are a soft-baked maple brown sugar cookie with simple maple icing on top.
-They make a perfect fall cookie for parties, after school snacking, or even a bake sale.
+If you’re a fan of maple, you have to make these easy brown sugar maple cookies.
+They are a soft cookie sweetened with pure maple syrup with simple maple icing on top.
+They are full of maple flavor and perfect for snacking, parties, or even a bake sale.

 - Butter – I like using unsalted butter for that extra buttery taste.
+You can use salted butter if that’s all you have.
 Allow the butter to soften on the counter before you make the cookies.

-- Brown Sugar – You will find the brown sugar helps to give these cookies a richer flavor.
-You can use a light brown sugar if you would like.
+- Brown Sugar – You can use a light brown sugar or dark brown sugar.

-- Pure Maple Syrup – Reach for real pancake syrup so you have that rich maple flavor.
+- Pure Maple Syrup – Be sure to use real maple syrup instead of breakfast pancake syrup so you have that rich maple flavor.

-- Egg – I prefer to let my egg become room temperature.
+- Egg – I prefer to let my egg come to room temperature by letting it sit on the counter for about 30 minutes.

 - Vanilla Extract

-- All Purpose Flour – Scoop the flour into the measuring cup, and then level it off with a knife.
+- All Purpose Flour –I have made these with gluten free one-to-one flours as well.
+Just be sure to scoop the flour into the measuring cup, and then level it off with a knife to you don’t accidentally add too much.

 - Baking Soda